Fundraising – The importance of fundraising

 - Clinical planning has started.
 Working together with the NIH and the MDA, we are developing our clinical infrastructure: new centers, more clinicians, patient information and history over time.

-- We are starting to develop “biomarkers”, i.e., ways to quickly and accurately measure clinical outcomes of treatments in patients.
+- We are developing “biomarkers”, i.e., ways to quickly and accurately measure clinical outcomes of treatments in patients.

 - We are starting to use cellular and human stem cell models to identify and evaluate new therapies faster.